TypiCal25/Knowledge/Academics/Capstone/Security Notion.md

 ## Breaking the One-Time Pad as being Insecure for Multiple Communications
 In the case of the one-time pad, it is very easy to show that it leaks out some information about the plain-texts itself.

 Consider an adversary A who outputs 2 separate lists of messages.
-Since these messages can be anything, the first message contains the list of two same m
+Since these messages can be anything, the first message contains the list of two same messages, while the other does not.

+Since the one-time pad scheme is deterministic in nature, this proves that the messages would be the same.